 -McKenna, student participant

-The Festival guest artists will be Grace Morgan and Daniel Berryman.
-They will serve as keynote speakers, master class instructors, and competition adjudicators.
+The Festival guest artists in January 2017 were Grace Morgan and Daniel Berryman.
+They served as keynote speakers, master class instructors, and competition adjudicators.

 Grace Morgan is a professional actor based in New York City.
 Most recently she was on the Broadway National Tour of The Phantom of the Opera performing the role of Christine Daae twice a week.
 Other credits include Sandy in Grease at Forestburgh Playhouse and Anne in A Little Night Music at Indiana Repertory Theater.
 Grace met her husband, Daniel Berryman at the University of Michigan where they both attended college for Musical Theater.
 In school, she performed the role of Roxie Hart in Chicago, Meg Brockie in Brigadoon, and Diana in All’s Well That Ends Well.
 Grace’s voice can be heard on numerous Broadway Jr. albums for Music Theater International including The Sound of Music Jr, Singing in the Rain Jr, and Pirates of Penzance Jr. Grace and her husband Daniel are passionate about their ministry in the arts and sharing the love of Jesus with other performers.